m-ld/m-ld-gateway/doc/getting-started.md

 The best deployment approach will be to embed this local clone in your service tier, where it can be animated directly from the application logic.
 If an engine doesn't exist for your server platform though, you can [deploy a Gateway](self-host) in a "sidecar" arrangement with your services.
 The Gateway [clone API](clone-api) can be used to provide serialised state to your app, for synchronisation with the database.

-> 🚧 More detail will be available here soon.
+> 🚧 More detail on this option will be available here soon.
 In the meantime, please do [get in touch](http://m-ld.org/hello/) to discuss your use-case!